MOC and Exam Preparation Resources

-The GI SAM series of Online Self-Assessments Modules is an interactive, intuitive product that will assess your current knowledge of specific gastroenterology and hepatology-related topics.
+The GI SAM® series is an interactive, intuitive product that will assess your current knowledge of specific gastroenterology and hepatology-related topics.
 All modules will include 25 questions with instant feedback on your answer choice as well as additional references for further study.

 - Earn 10 points towards ABIM MOC

 - Claim up to 10 AMA PRA Category 1 Credits™